Johnny Burke (lyricist): Other works

 In 1939, Burke wrote the lyrics for "Scatterbrain", with music by Frankie Masters and "What's New?" with Bob Haggart.
-In 1955, Burke added lyrics to a standard by jazz pianist Erroll Garner entitled "Misty."
-Burke also wrote the words and music to the Nat King Cole song "If Love Ain't There."
+In 1955, Burke added lyrics to a standard by jazz pianist Erroll Garner entitled "Misty".
+Burke also wrote the words and music to the Nat King Cole song "If Love Ain't There".

 The film The Vagabond King (1956) was Burke's last Hollywood work.
-Eight years later, he died in New York City from a heart attack at the age of 55.

 In 1961, Burke both composed the music and wrote the lyrics for the Broadway musical Donnybrook!, which was based on the 1952 film The Quiet Man.
 The show opened May 18, ran for 68 performances (plus two previews), and closed on July 15.

 Awards and honors

 Burke and Van Heusen's song "Swinging on a Star", from the Bing Crosby film Going My Way, won an Academy Award for Best Song in 1944, one of seven Academy Awards won by the film.
 Burke was posthumously inducted into the Songwriters Hall of Fame in 1970.

 In 1995, Burke's life was depicted in the Broadway musical revue, "Swinging on a Star".